kyriosroboticsdev/mes-prototype/README.md

-# 📦 Smart Inventory Scanner — MES Prototype
+#Smart Inventory Scanner — MES Prototype

 Take a photo of a shelf → an AI identifies the items → the app flags anything below its minimum stock level and generates a re-order list.